bmays9/bet-tracker/README.md

 **Delete Bet**

 From the View Bets > Open Bets page, the user is able to delete any of their own bets.
 This feature is only available on open bets.
-Once the bet is settled it can only be deleted by the site administator.
+Once the bet is settled it can only be deleted by the site administrator.
 This is to ensure the settled bets page records a full history of settled bets.

 <details>
 <summary>Click to view screenshots of the Delete Bet Modal</summary>